Proxy, VPN & Malicious IP Detection API

 Contact

-You can find me on Twitter, GitHub, or email.
-If I do not respond to your email within 24 hours then something wrong, check your spam folder.
-Please send an email to my gmail address, or contact me via twitter.
+If I do not respond to your email within 24 hours then something's wrong, check your spam folder.
+Please send an email to my gmail address, or contact me via Twitter.
 Ultimately, I want the system to be as accurate as possible, so please let me know if there are any inaccuracies, I'd like to fix the issue.
 Let me know if you have any custom requirements such as more queries per minute, skip cache so it always gets the latest data and recompute the result, etc.